AgentD/squashfs-tools-ng/README.md

 other headers are private to this package.

 The following components exist:
- - `libutil.la` built from files in `lib/util` contains miscellaneous helper functions used by `libsquashfs.la` internally, but also of use to other libraries or programs.
  - `libfstree.a` built from files in `lib/fstree` contains functions for manipulating a file system tree.
-It only depends on `libutil.la`
  - `libtar.a` built from files in `lib/tar` contains data structures and functions for parsing and creating tar files.
-It only depends on `libutil.la`.
  - `libsquashfs.so` built from files in `lib/sqfs` contains all kinds of data structures for reading and writing SquashFS archives.
 Abstractions for data compression and so on.
 It contains the actual brains of this package.
-It uses `libutil.la` internally.
  - `libcommon.a` built from files in `lib/common` contains a bunch of commonly used code shared across the utilities.
  - `libcompat.a` built from files in `lib/compat` contains minimal